camilne9/election_analytics_blog/posts/reflection_prediction.md

 # The Error

 My model consistently underestimated Trump's performance.
 The primary source of this error is presumably the polling error.
 My model used the fact that Republicans are chronically underestimated in the polls according to historical data.
+However, that was insufficient to account for the fact that the polls consistently underestimated Donald Trump.
+I discuss more about the

-The two party vote shares predicted by my model were within one RMSE of the actual values in most states, which suggests that the error was within a reasonable margin of error of my point estimate.
+The two party vote shares predicted by my model were within one RMSE of the actual values in abut half the states and within two RMSE in most states, which suggests that the error was often within a reasonable margin of error of my point estimate.
 However the fact that the error in my predictions was consistently in the same direction (underestimating Trump) suggest a systematic, methodological error that causes this discrepancy.

 # Plan for Future Improvements